Construction Industry Seminars

 There has been a lot of coverage in the media recently where materials used in the construction of a building have been found to be unsuitable - inflammable cladding (Grenville tower fire), asbestos laden cladding (Perth Children’s Hospital) and toughened glass failing (and falling!).
 The first person in the firing line will be the contractor.

-Partners Rob Shaw and Shane Pentony discussed:
+Construction & Infrastructure partners Rob Shaw and Shane Pentony discussed:

 - The extent of a contractor's liability for use of such materials and the relevance of contractual provisions requiring “compliance with Australian Standards” and “fitness for purpose” in extending or limiting the contractor's liability.